chariotsofiron/chariotsofiron.github.io/src/blog/02-uncapping-capslock.md

 *made with [keyboard-layout-editor.com](https://keyboard-layout-editor.com)*

 The number row turns into the original mac function keys (no siri or spotlight), namely screen brightness, mission control, launchpad, keyboard brightness, playback controls, and volume.
-These were especially useful for macs afflicted with touchbars.
+These are especially useful for macs afflicted with touchbars.

 Along the homerow, I placed keys which are mapped to a shortcut, to a sequence of keys to achieve a more complex operation